williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/oauth2.md

 ### Subtle Behavior

-Some behaviors aren't obvious:
+Some behaviors aren&#8217;t obvious:

 * A user must be assigned to the client in Okta for the client to get Access Tokens from that client.
 You can assign the client directly (direct user assignment) or indirectly (group assignment).

-* If you haven't created a rule in a policy in the authorization server to allow the client, user, and scope combination that you want, the request fails.
+* If you haven&#8217;t created a rule in a policy in the authorization server to allow the client, user, and scope combination that you want, the request fails.
 To resolve, create at least one rule in a policy in the authorization server for the relevant resource that specifies client, user, and scope.

-* OpenID Connect scopes are granted by default, so if you are requesting only those scopes ( `openid`, `profile`, `email`, `address`, `phone`, or `offline_access` ), you don't need to define any scopes for them, but you need a policy and rule in a Custom Authorization Server.
-The rule grants the OpenID Connect scopes by default, so they don't need to be configured in the rule.
+* OpenID Connect scopes are granted by default, so if you are requesting only those scopes ( `openid`, `profile`, `email`, `address`, `phone`, or `offline_access` ), you don&#8217;t need to define any scopes for them, but you need a policy and rule in a Custom Authorization Server.
+The rule grants the OpenID Connect scopes by default, so they don&#8217;t need to be configured in the rule.
 Token expiration times depend on how they are defined in the rules, and which policies and rules match the request.

 * OpenID scopes can be requested with custom scopes.
 For example, a request can include `openid` and a custom scope.

 * The evaluation of a policy always takes place during the initial authentication of the user (or of the client in case of client credentials flow).
-If the flow is not immediately finished, such as when a token is requested using `authorization_code` grant type, the policy is not evaluated again, and a change in the policy after the user or client is initially authenticated won't affect the continued flow.
+If the flow is not immediately finished, such as when a token is requested using `authorization_code` grant type, the policy is not evaluated again, and a change in the policy after the user or client is initially authenticated won&#8217;t affect the continued flow.

 ## OAuth 2.0 Data Model